ariga/atlas-action/README.md

    a cloud token see the [docs](https://atlasgo.io/cloud/bots).
 * `version` - (Optional) The version of the Atlas CLI to install.
 Defaults to the latest version.
+* `flavor` - (Optional) The driver flavor to install.
+Some drivers require customer binaries like ("snowflake", "spanner").

 ### `ariga/atlas-action/migrate/push`